Stanley Jones (judge): Career

 After attending Gladstone State High School and Nudgee College, Jones studied at the University of Queensland where he graduated with a Bachelor of Laws in 1964.

 Following his graduation, Jones was admitted to the Supreme Court of Queensland as a solicitor and worked as a partner at Brisbane firm, O'Sullivan, Curry & Co.

 In 1969, Jones was admitted to the Supreme Court of Queensland as a barrister and commenced practice in Rockhampton.
 During his time in Rockhampton, Jones became the founding chairperson of the local Aboriginal Legal Service in 1972.

 Jones became a Queen's Counsel in 1989.

 Jones was the first person to be appointed to the role of chancellor at Central Queensland University in 1992.
 Jones had previously been a council member at the institution from 1975 until 1989, during its previous incarnation as the Capricornia Institute of Education.
 He resigned as the university's chancellor in 2004.

 In 1997, Jones was appointed as a judge of the Supreme Court of Queensland and became the court's first Far North Queensland judge, based in Cairns.

 Stanley Jones retired in 2011.
-His retirement draw tributes from various community leaders and the legal fraternity.
+His retirement drew tributes from various community leaders and the legal fraternity.

 Jones has remained active in legal affairs since his retirement, most notably chairing the Queensland Government's Youth Sexual Violence and Abuse Steering Committee.